A 401(k) can be a valuable part of a retirement savings plan. But how much should you have saved in your 401(k) at different ages or career stages?

 Ages 55 to 64

-By this stage, experts typically suggest having 10 to 12 times your annual salary saved.
-So going back to the $100,000 annual salary example from earlier, you’d need to have $1 million to $1.2 million tucked away for retirement by age 60.
+By this stage, experts typically suggest having eight times your annual salary saved.
+So going back to the $100,000 annual salary example from earlier, you’d need to have $800,000 tucked away for retirement by age 60.

 Key Challenge for Savers

-As retirement itself draws closer, it can be tempting to think about dipping into Social Security.
-At age 62, you can begin claiming Social Security retirement benefits to supplement money in your 401k.
+As retirement draws closer, it can be tempting to consider dipping into Social Security.
+At age 62, you can begin claiming Social Security retirement benefits to supplement money in your 401(k).
 But starting at 62 gives you a lower monthly payout — for the rest of your life.
-Waiting until full retirement age, which is 66 or 67 for most people, will allow you to collect a higher benefit.
+Waiting until the full retirement age, which is 66 or 67 for most people, will allow you to collect a higher benefit.
 And if you can wait until age 70 to take Social Security, that can increase your benefit amount by 32% versus taking it at 66.

 Ages 65 and Older

 Most experts would say no, unless you have other resources set aside for retirement.
-A pension plan, for example, or an Individual Retirement Account (IRA) could both supplement your 401k savings.
-Investing in an annuity is also an option worth considering if you’re interested in creating a guaranteed stream of income for retirement.
+A pension plan, for example, or an Individual Retirement Account (IRA) could supplement your 401(k) savings.
+Investing in an annuity is also an option worth considering if you’re interested in creating a guaranteed income stream for retirement.

 Key Challenge for Savers

-Just because you turn 65, a common shorthand for “retiree”, doesn’t mean you’re at the end of the line or out of options.
+Just because you turn 65, a common shorthand for “retiree,” doesn’t mean you’re at the end of the line or out of options.
 After all, 70 is the new 60 for many people these days, and you may be embarking on a new chapter in life, love, or business that could change your financial circumstances.
-The challenge here is to revisit your plan, possibly speak with a financial professional if you haven’t done so already, so you can maximize all potential income streams and ways to save.
+The challenge here is to revisit your retirement plan and possibly speak with a financial professional, if you haven’t done so, to maximize all potential income streams and ways to save.

-Getting the best rate of return on your 401k can help you to fund your retirement goals.
-But there are different things that can affect your returns, including:
+Getting the best rate of return on your 401(k) can help you to fund your retirement goals.
+But different things can affect your returns, including:

 • Investment choices